 Join us in the Banqueting Suite at Edgbaston for a major football dinner and screening featuring England’s crucial third group game against the Czech Republic.

 The event will include a delicious three course dinner, memorabilia auction and raffle, giant screen coverage of the big match and analysis from our VIP guests with our Sky Sports presenter.
-Guests will also be able to enjoy all the action for the Vitality T20 Blast match between Birmingham Bears and Northamptonshire Steelbacks.

 England’s Opponent: England will face the Czech Republic in a match they will likely have to win if they are to top the group and head off to a potentially favourable quarter-final draw in Dublin.
 Although England have only had four previous meetings against the Czech Republic since Czechoslovakia was broken up, Gareth Southgate and his charges will know them well having played twice in the group stages, a thumping 5-0 victory and a surprising 2-1 defeat in Prague in the return match in October last year.
 England will be seeking revenge